Fitness to practise (FTP) procedures

 Health assessments

-The GMC may also invite the doctor to be examined by two medical examiners.
-Their reports on the doctor's physical or mental condition will also state whether they believe the doctor is fit to practise, either generally or on a limited basis, and make recommendations for the management of the case.
+The medical examiners will assess the doctor's physical or mental condition and indicate whether they believe the doctor is fit to practise, either generally or with limitations, along with recommendations for managing the case.

 English language assessments